25 Fascinating Facts About Foxes

 Examples include the nine-tail fox from various Asian cultures; the Reynard tales from medieval Europe; the sly trickster fox from Native American lore; and Aesop's “The Fox and the Crow.”
 The Finnish believed a fox made the Northern Lights by running in the snow so that its tail swept sparks into the sky.
 From this, we get the phrase “fox fires” (though “Firefox,” like the Mozilla internet browser, refers to the red panda).

 The bat-eared fox is aptly named, not just because of its 5-inch ears, but because of what it uses those ears for—like the bat, it listens for insects.
-On a typical night, it walks along the African savannah, listening until it hears the scuttle of prey.
-Although the bat-eared fox eats a variety of insects and lizards, most of its diet is made up of termites.
+On a typical night, it walks along the African savannah, listening for prey digging underground.
+Although the fox eats a variety of insects and lizards, most of its diet is made up of termites.
 In fact, the bat-eared fox often makes its home in termite mounds, which it usually cleans out of inhabitants before moving in.

 24. Charles Darwin discovered a fox species.